shredthaGNAR/list-of-my-starred-repos/README.md

 * [zx1262111739/DynamicWallpaper](https://github.com/zx1262111739/DynamicWallpaper): Mac dynamic wallpaper program
 * [ThoughtfulDev/EagleEye](https://github.com/ThoughtfulDev/EagleEye): Stalk your Friends.
 Find their Instagram, FB and Twitter Profiles using Image Recognition and Reverse Image Search.
 * [easylist/easylist](https://github.com/easylist/easylist): EasyList filter subscription (EasyList, EasyPrivacy, EasyList Cookie, Fanboy's Social/Annoyances/Notifications Blocking List)
-* [bmFtZQ/Edge-FrFox](https://github.com/bmFtZQ/Edge-FrFox): A userChrome.css theme for Firefox that replicates Microsoft Edge
+* [bmFtZQ/edge-frfox](https://github.com/bmFtZQ/edge-frfox): A Firefox userChrome.css theme that aims to recreate the look and feel of the Chromium version of Microsoft Edge.
 * [23Bluemaster23/EdgeFox](https://github.com/23Bluemaster23/EdgeFox): Is a userchrome that imitates (or attempts to imitate) the style of Microsoft's Edge Chromiun browser. is a project in development./Es un userchrome que imita (o intenta imitar) el estilo del navegador Edge Chromiun de Microsoft. es un proyecto en desarrollo.
 * [electron-userland/electron-builder](https://github.com/electron-userland/electron-builder): A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box
 * [Zonnev/elementaryos-firefox-theme](https://github.com/Zonnev/elementaryos-firefox-theme): This theme for Firefox supports all the window buttons layouts from Tweaks and it blends into the elementary OS user interface.